abhayagiri/beginning-our-day/manuscripts/ajo.md

 anything to it or try to make it go away.
 When we stay with a painful feeling in this way, we are experiencing khanti, true patience.

-# Nipako: The Importance of Worldly Discretion
+# The Importance of Worldly Discretion

 ## Ajahn Jotipālo